MIKATRUST/Marketplace/README.md

 node v8.11.4
 npm 5.6.0
 ```
+Note : Truffle should use the port 8545.

 ## Getting Started
 ### Step 0 : Get the marketplace project and test the smart contracts